 Sunny and pleasant on Main Street, but a three-cloud tropical storm is brewing off the coast and may turn into a full-blown hurricane.

 - What it means: Data on small business shows a remarkable resiliency by Main Street employers.
 Comfort with cash flow and revenues are near pre-pandemic levels.
 On top of high inflation, worker shortages, and high interest rates, three storm clouds are threatening.
 Those storm clouds are rising gas prices, labor union strikes, and an impending government shutdown.
 No wonder small business owners’ positivity about their own operations turns negative when asked about the national outlook.

 Listen: Tom Sullivan and National Federation of Independent Business (NFIB)'s Holly Wade talk about their small business forecasts on a weekly podcast.
 Listen here.

-Explore key takeaways from the latest small business reports below.
-The next MetLife & U.S. Chamber Small Business Index release is Wednesday, March 29, 2023.
+Coming Soon: The next MetLife & U.S. Chamber Small Business Index release is mid-December, 2023.